isgiddy/intro_to_turbulence/_sources/intro.md

 ---

-These notes may be updated during the course.
+These notes may be updated during the course or after.
+If you pick up any incorrect information or mistakes please let me know by creating an issue on the respository.
+Thank you!

 ## Learning Goals